 Cloud hosting offers the best solutions for the performance and security of your Laravel apps .

 Unlike shared hosting, there is little chance of running out of server resources (you can always scale up when the graphs start to hit the upper limits), and thus the performance of the application remain unaffected.

 Similarly, cloud hosting comes with better security features like firewalls, IP whitelisting, etc.

 Cloud Hosting Providers

-Popular cloud hosting service providers include Amazon Web Services (AWS), GCE, DigitalOcean (DO), Linode, and Vultr.
-AWS offers its Elastic Compute Cloud (EC2) servers to handle compute services, along with Amazon Simple Storage Service (S3) and Amazon Glacier for storage.
-Google offers its Google Compute Engine (GCE) and Google Cloud Storage for the enterprise.
-Digital Ocean, Linode and Vultr also provide excellent and reliable cloud hosting services.
+AWS offers its Elastic Compute Cloud (EC2) servers to handle computing services and Amazon Simple Storage Service (S3) and Amazon Glacier for storage.
+Google offers its Google Compute Engine (GCE) and Google Cloud Storage for enterprises.
+Digital Ocean, Linode, and Vultr also provide reliable cloud hosting services.